-Here's my guide to the must see art works and masterpieces in Tuscany.
-This region of Italy has some of the world's best art galleries and museums.
-It's celebrated for its Medieval (Gothic) and Renaissance art.
-Tuscany is even regarded as the birthplace of the Italian Renaissance, beating out Rome.
+Here’s my guide to the must see art works and masterpieces in Tuscany, for art lovers and history buffs.
+This region of Italy has some of the world’s best cathedrals, art galleries, museums.

 These pieces either helped transform the history of art or were the iconic masterpieces of their time period.
 If you’re an art enthusiast and enchanted by Tuscany, this guide will tell you exactly where to go to fulfill your art fantasies.

 Let’s take a tour of the most important art works in Tuscany.
 I identify the master work and tell you where to find it in Tuscany.
 Most of the art is located in towns and villages that are an easy day trips from Florence, by train or car.

 1. Michelangelo’s David, Galleria dell’Accademia, Florence

 Michelangelo’s commanding statue of David is probably the world’s most famous sculpture.
 The 17 foot statue is considered the embodiment of male beauty, a Calvin Klein-like model of physical perfection.

 David was commissioned for Florence Cathedral.
 The city intended to place the statue high above in a niche.
 But they decided that David was too beautiful for that location.

 Instead, David was placed outside the Palazzo Vecchio in the Piazza della Signoria, Florence’s seat of government.
 Originally, parts of David were gilded.
 But the gilded surfaces were lost during the statue’s exposure to the elements.
 In 1873, David was moved inside to the Accademia.